ollej/shoutbridge/README.md

 ### TwitterPlugin ###
 The Twitter plugin posts all messages to a given Twitter account.

-Activate this plugin by adding "Twitter" to the list of plugins in the config.ini file and enter the twitter username and password in the options twitter_user and twitter_password
+Activate this plugin by adding "Twitter" to the list of plugins in the config.ini file.

+The new version of the Twitter plugin uses OAuth for authentication, which means that you will have to register your own instance of Shoutbridge as an application at http://dev.twitter.com where you need to log in using the account you want the application to tweet as.

+Under OAuth settings for your application you will find "Consumer key" and "Consumer secret".
+Enter these into the config file as the options twitter_consumer_key and twitter_consumer_secret

+Under "My Access Token" you will find the oauth_token and oauth_token_secret which you will need to place in the options twitter_oauth_token and twitter_oauth_token_secret

+The Twitter plugin shortens the names of the posters and adds the initials to the end of the tweet.
+It tries to be smart about it, but some user names are just not really possible to shorten automatically.

+In the attributes of the Twitter plugin code, you can set a max_name_len which defines how many letters a name can be to not be shortened at all.
+This length is after any special characters has been removed.
+There is also a list of names to ignore and not remove at all.
+By default, the name "HALiBot" is in this list.

+Messages that are too long are shortened so that they are no longer than 140 characters, including the name.
+For obvious reasons.

 Write your own plugin
 ---------------------